 The Del Sol to Frontera Transmission Improvements Project will improve regional reliability and resiliency by:

 Company representatives will reference public input to make necessary adjustments to the potential route links.
 The PUC will review the preliminary route links and consider public feedback before identifying a final route for the Del Sol - Frontera Transmission Improvements Project.
-Representatives plan to accept comments on the proposed route links through Nov.
-15, with multiple opportunities for in-person open houses in October.
-Feedback can also be submitted by contacting the Del Sol - Frontera Transmission Improvements Project team through the website feedback form, email, phone or mail.
+Representatives accepted comments on the proposed route links through November 15, 2022, with multiple opportunities for in-person open houses in October 2022.
+Feedback was also accepted through the website feedback form, email, phone or mail.

 The project includes AEP’s BOLD (Breakthrough in Overhead Line Design) technology, which are capable of operating more efficiently than conventional transmission pole designs.

 *Exact structure type, heights, right-of-way widths and spacing may vary based on location